When is The Last Kingdom season 4 released on Netflix?

 The show’s renewal was announced in December 2018 via The Last Kingdom’s official Twitter page.
 In April 2019, Netflix confirmed that filming had begun on the 10 new episodes – and now we have the air date!

 Learn more about the historical inspiration behind The Last Kingdom with HistoryExtra

 Set in the 9th century AD, the series is based on Bernard Cornwell’s The Saxon Stories novels, with each season following the events of two books.
-Our hero is Uhtred son of Uhtred, a Saxon boy who’s brought up by Danes, after they capture him and decide to raise him as their own.
+Our hero is Uhtred of Bebbanburg, a Saxon who is raised by Danes, after they kidnap him as a young boy.

 Once arrived, he offers his assistance — including knowledge of the Danes’ battle strategies — to the Wessex king, Alfred.

 What will happen in season 4 – and who is in the cast?

 Alexander Dreymon is set to return as Uhtred of Bebbanburg, who finally returns to his ancestral lands of Bebbanburg to challenge his uncle Aelfric, played by Joseph Millson.

 Many familiar faces from previous seasons are also returning, including Ian Hart (Father Beocca), Toby Regbo (Aethelred), Emily Cox (Brida), Timothy Innes (King Edward), Eliza Butterworth (Aelswith), Mark Rowley (Finan), Millie Brady (Aethelflaed), Magnus Bruun (Cnut) and Jeppe Beck Laursen (Haesten).

 Netflix has also confirmed that Prime Suspect 1973 star Stefanie Martini will join the cast as Eadith, “Aethelred’s new love conquest,” while Jamie Blackley (The Halcyon, If I Stay) will play her brother, Eardwulf.